Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 **Turn the Resources section into a Card**

-Start with container.
+Start with a container.
 Use flex here to arrange the contents in a column.

 ```CSS
 .zen-resources {